Predawn Missouri tornado kills at least 5, sows destruction

 In central Illinois, authorities said five people were hurt and about 300 homes were without power due to a tornado that struck in Fulton County on Tuesday evening.
 Chris Helle, who directs the county's Emergency Services Disaster Agency, said one of the people injured was in critical condition.

-Helle said the damage was concentrated near the town of Bryant, about 200 mile (322 kilometers) southwest of Chicago.
-Fire departments and other first responders were still cataloguing the damage there, but Helle said numerous homes had been destroyed.
+Helle said the damage was concentrated near the town of Bryant, about 200 mile southwest of Chicago.
+Fire departments and other first responders were still cataloguing the damage there, but Helle said numerous homes were destroyed.
 He credited people for listening to advance warnings and taking shelter.

 Officials said another tornado touched down Tuesday morning in the western Illinois community of Colona.
 Local news reports showed wind damage to some businesses there.

-Winds of up to 90 mph (145 kph) and baseball-sized hail also caused damage in the Quad Cities area of Iowa and Illinois.
+Winds of up to 90 mph and baseball-sized hail also caused damage in the Quad Cities area of Iowa and Illinois.

-McFetridge reported from Des Moines, Iowa.
-Associated Press writers Margaret Stafford in Liberty, Missouri, Heather Hollingsworth in Mission, Kansas, and Trisha Ahmed in Minneapolis contributed to this report.